 Search enjoys strong support from the Government of Canada and the Government of Newfoundland and Labrador, both of which have financially supported the development of our proprietary metallurgical process.
 In addition, Search has built strong relationships with local communities and with the NunatuKavut Community Council who represent the local indigenous people.
-All these factors will help to ensure that our project can be brought into production at relatively low capital and operating costs and in a timely manner.
+These factors will help ensure the Deep Fox and Foxtrot project can be brought into production in a timely manner.